We all hear the horror stories of

-babies found in storm drains or in public toilets, but what happens to them after they have
+babies found in storm drains or in public toilets.
+What happens after they have

-We have all heard the horror stories of babies found in storm drains or in public toilets, but what happens to them after they have been found?
+We all hear the horror stories of babies found in storm drains or in public toilets.
+What happens after they have been found?

-Tshwane Haven and House Mother, Karen Bruyere, have literally been a refuge for abandoned babies and children with severe illness, disabilities and special needs, for more than a decade.
-Karen has been a caregiver to 478 special needs children over the years as all the children placed in Tshwane Haven require specialised care for life threatening illnesses or disabilities.
+Tshwane Haven and House Mother, Karen Bruyere, have literally been a refuge to abandoned babies and children with severe illness, disabilities and special needs, for more than a decade.
+Karen has been a care giver to 478 special needs children over the years as all the children placed in Tshwane Haven require specialised care for life threatening illnesses or disabilities.

-The Haven can accommodate a maximum of 20 children and 15 babies and toddlers who were severely abused and malnourished, are HIV-positive, have TB, Down syndrome, and were born prematurely, as well as children with heart and lung problems.
+The Haven can accommodate in a maximum of 20 children and 15 babies and toddlers, who were severely abused and malnourished, are HIV-positive, have TB, Down syndrome, and were born prematurely, as well as children with heart and lung problems.

 Currently, 12 children live in Tshwane Haven.
-They range from newborn to 17 years of age: four are in school and one in Pre-school.
-They all require continuous medical and sometimes hospital and specialised care, go to monthly clinic visits, and receive Occupational Therapy.
+They are range from new born to 17-years of age: 4 are in school and one in Pre-school.
+They all require continuous medical and sometimes hospital and specialised care, go to monthly clinic visits and receive Occupational Therapy.